Arsyamohamedali/IMPLEMENTATION-OF-RANDOM-KITCHEN-SINK-ALGORITHM-AND-RBF-KERNEL/README.md

 RBF KERNEL IN MATLAB USING CVX

-The details regarding this work can be seen in the pdf file .
+The details regarding this work can be seen in the pdf file  and also elaborately explained in the shared ppt.